climateinteractive/enroads-guide/docs/guide/deforestation.rst

 ================================================ ============== ================== ============== ===========
 \                                                highly reduced moderately reduced **status quo** increased
 ================================================ ============== ================== ============== ===========
 Percent per year reduction or increase           -10% to        -4% to -1%         **-1% to 0%**  0% to +1%
                                                  -4%
 ================================================ ============== ================== ============== ===========

 Model Structure
 -----------------

-Emissions from deforestation stay level in the business as usual scenario.
+Emissions from deforestation stay level in the Business as Usual scenario.

 .. rubric:: Footnotes